 (Men and Women's)

-Phil Thompson takes on the charge to direct the men and women′s track and field programs in 2015 as Coach Brian Yowler passes the baton to his three-year long assistant coach, Thompson, while Yowler himself remains the Golden Tornadoes Cross Country Head Coach.
+Phil Thompson enters his second season as the men and women′s track and field programs.
+In 2015 as Coach Brian Yowler passes the baton to his three-year long assistant coach, Thompson, while Yowler himself remains the Golden Tornadoes Cross Country Head Coach.

 “It′s been a great process learning under Coach Yowler.
 He has guided the program to what it is today and instilled in the athletes to be competitive and walk with God as well” said Thompson.
 “I want to win and want the athletes to strive to be better people out in the community and spiritually.”